-Clicking sounds can be dangerous because they often have to do with your air conditioner’s electrical connection.
-It’s common for you AC to click once when it first turns on, but continued clicking is not normal.
+A clicking sound can be dangerous because it’s often indicative of an issue with your air conditioner’s electrical connection.
+It’s common for your AC to click once when it first turns on, but continued clicking is not normal.

-If your air conditioner is making a squealing noise, more than likely the fan belt is loose.
+If your air conditioner is making a squealing or squeaky noise, more than likely the fan belt is loose.
 You may need to have it replaced or simply readjusted.

 A loose fan belt repair is not for an air conditioning novice so make sure to call a professional technician if yours needs to be replaced.

 Double, double, toil and…bubble?
 If your air conditioner is making a bubbling or gurgling noise, no need to be frightened.
 A bubbling or gurgling noise isn’t common, but the problem likely isn’t a big issue.

 Bubbling or gurgling coming from your AC unit occurs when the condensate pump malfunctions.
 As condensate builds up with your unit, it drips to the bottom of the air handler where it empties into a drain pan via gravity or a condensate pump.
 When something goes awry with the pump and water backs up, it can lead to these noises.